RyanLua/Satchel/README.md

 <img src="assets/SatchelThumbnail1.png" style="width: 49%;"> <img src="assets/SatchelThumbnail2.png" style="width: 49%;">
 <img src="assets/SatchelThumbnail3.png" style="width: 49%;"> <img src="assets/SatchelThumbnail4.png" style="width: 49%;">

+## Features

+Satchel comes packed with much needed features and changes which the default backpack doesn't have.

+### Modernized Familiar Feel

+Satchel completely remakes the backpacks UI to a uniform and vanilla feeling UI, blending in with other elements designed by Roblox.

+### High & Easy Customizability

+Satchel is highly customizable with instance attributes support allowing you to customize the behavior and appearance of over 10+ attributes.
+Change the color, transparency, behavior, and more of it's elegantly designed UI.

+### Improved Mobile Experiance

+Satchel expands on the mobile experiance doubling the amount of slots allowing players on mobile to not be at a disadvantage.

+### Topbar Plus Support

+Satchel supports [Topbar Plus by 1ForeverHD](https://github.com/1ForeverHD/TopbarPlus) to allow users to easily and more quickly open the inventory.

 ## Playground

 > **Note**